 Talent financing is granted to a company only once.

-The funding is available to SMEs and midcaps seeking international growth with an innovative product, service, or business model.
-(The company’s maximum net sales must not exceed EUR 300 million.)
-The funding enables the company to improve internationalization capabilities of its personnel.
-The goal of the funded measures should be to increase the internationalization skills of the personnel.
+The funding is available to SMEs and midcaps seeking international growth with an own product, service, or business model that stands out from the competition.
+The goal of the funded measures should be to increase the internationalization skills of the company’s own personnel.

 The amount of Talent funding is EUR 20,000-50,000.
 Funding from Business Finland will cover 50% of the project costs, which can be between EUR 40,000 and 100,000.
 The funding is a non-repayable grant.
 No advance is paid – the full amount of the funding will be paid on completion of the final report.